-- Completed Principal Licensure in Fall of 2020. - Submissions made to the Director as to the status of the licensure program on regular basis (i.e. transcript information) - Attend all trainings and meetings set forth by the Minnesota Charter School Association and the Minnesota Department of Education
+- o Submissions made to the Director as to the status of the licensure program on oregular basis (i.e. transcript information) - o Attend all trainings and meetings set forth by the Minnesota Charter School Association and the Minnesota Department of Education - o Collaborate with the director on daily functions of school, budgets, staff trainings, etc. - o Track and compile data required by the Authorizer (Concordia University, St. Paul)

-- Collaborate with Director on daily functions of school, budgets, staff trainings, etc. - Track and compile data required by the Authorizer (Concordia University, St. Paul) - Collaborate with administration with sister districts in curriculum, student data, English Language Acquisition programming, staff trainings and community outreach - Collaborate with Director on coordinating staff trainings along with tracking "Highly Qualified Teacher" Status - Serving as District Assessment and Title Coordinator
+- Collaborate with administration with sister districts in curriculum, student data, English Language Acquisition programming, staff trainings and community outreach - o Collaborate with the director on coordinating staff trainings along with tracking "Highly Qualified Teacher" Status - OServing as District Assessment and Title Coordinator